-12 to 16 in maguey for establishment, or two years of nursery.
-It is exposed to the sun between 10 and 30 days.

-- c) Selection of mother plant, loosening, and fertilizing. - d) Obtaining juvenile plants and selection.
+- a) Germination Growth -Uprooting of maguey from 11 to 16 in for establishment. - a') Transplant of 7 to 12 in rhizome juveniles, fertilized with manure.
+Uprooting of 12 to 16 in maguey for establishment, or two years of nursery.
+It is exposed to the sun between 10 and 30 davs. - b) Preparation of the land, cleaning, fertilization.
+Transplantation of young plants of 12 to 16 in.
+Fertilize plants. - c) Selection of mother plant, loosening, and fertilizing. - d) Obtaining juvenile plants and selection.
 They are exposed to the sun between 10 and 30 days (preferably from the first cut).
 Cleaning and loosening. - e) The main trunk (quiote) is removed and must wait between 4 and 7 months for the jimado process (pruning the leaves leaving only the heart of the plant).
 Depending on the maturation of the plant, it can be ready to harvest between 6 and 8 years.
 Jimado, cooking, grinding, fermentation, distillation, packaging, marketing.